Multipartite Bell-GHZ nonclassicality from interwoven frustrated down-conversion

-The above probabilities, reached via the intuitive approach, are confirmed by tedious and boring calculations.
+{\em Calculated probabilities}---The above probabilities, reached via the intuitive approach, are confirmed by boring calculations.
 The results are listed below. {Importantly, the calculations were done up to the fourth order in $g$ expansion of the unitary transformations}.
-The $|off,off,off\rangle$ initial state is shown in the Appendix.
 The probabilities for 11 events on each site for all measurement settings in the studied Bell scenario are: